++ U. S. Chapters ++

 Development Council.
 The aims of the SDC will be to promote the UK's

-involvement in space research and development through active lobbying of the
+involvement in space research and development through active lobbying

 government and industry alike.